-That’s a lot of extra stress for a holiday that can already be stressful with travel plans and hosting duties during a “normal” year.
+That’s a lot of extra stress for a holiday that can already be stressful with travel plans and hosting duties.
 But a day off of school and work should be about relaxing, enjoying delicious food (and maybe a football game or holiday movie) and precious time making memories with family and friends.
 While you may not be able to make everything perfect during this crazy year, you can keep the conversation positive — whether your small crew is gathered around the table or if the whole gang gets together virtually.
 Try these helpful tips from conversation and communication experts.

 1. Prioritize positivity.